suanx/Cloud_Devops_Tasks/README.md

-# Cloud_Tasks
-This repo contains simple aws tasks with documentation
+This repo contains simple aws and devops tasks with documentation